-Training for a job not for a degree13 June 2012 by Will North
+Training for a job not for a degree13 June 2012

 For many students, and their parents, the only choice worth making when it comes to education is to go to university.
 But with developed countries like the US seeing record levels of graduate unemployment and levels of student debt that are equal to many years' salary, alongisde skills gaps that hold back economic recovery, is a degree really the best path for young people?